Execution Engines & Jobs

 Domain-specific plugins register their workflows and activities via the WorkerRegistry:

-registry = WorkerRegistry()registry.register(ModuleConfig( name="harvest", workflows=[HarvestWorkflow], activities=[fetch_products, transform_data],))Modules are discovered at startup and can be filtered via --modules flag.
+registry = WorkerRegistry()registry.register( name="sync", queue="tenant-a-tasks", workflows=[SyncWorkflow], activities=[sync_records, persist_results],)Modules are discovered at startup and can be filtered via --modules flag.